arkadiyt/aws_public_ips/README.md

 For more information see the AWS SDK [documentation on configuration](https://github.com/aws/aws-sdk-ruby#configuration).

 ### IAM permissions

-To find the public IPs from all AWS services, the minimal IAM policy needed is:
+To find the public IPs from all AWS services, the minimal policy needed by your IAM user is:
 ```json
 {
   "Version": "2012-10-17",